-The Kansas Department of Agriculture has announced the result of the elections held for the state’s five grain commodity commissions — corn, grain sorghum, soybeans, sunflowers and wheat — in districts Four, Five and Six in the central region of the state.
+MANHATTAN, Kan.–The Kansas Department of Agriculture announced the results of the elections held for the five grain commodity commissions—corn, grain sorghum, soybeans, sunflowers and wheat in districts One, Two and Three in the Western region of the state.

 Kansas Corn Commission

 District One: Brian Baalman is a corn farmer from Sheridan County.
 Currently, Baalman serves as a Kansas Corn Commissioner and as a member of Kansas Corn Growers Association.
 He has also served on the United States Meat Export Federation and U.S. Grains Council.
 Baalman assisted with the formation of Western Plains Energy in Oakley, Kansas.

 District Two: Dennis McNinch is a corn, wheat and milo farmer from Ness County.
 Recently, he completed his first term as the Vice-Chair of the Kansas Corn Commission.
 McNinch has been an active member of the National Corn Growers Association and holds a bachelor’s degree from Southwestern College.